Snorkeling at Manta Point is up there with one of the most epic experiences you can have on Nusa Penida Island.

 Manta Point Snorkeling

-Our snorkeling trip began at 8:30am, so my friends and I went down to meet with our boat and guide at Toyapakeh Bay.
-We got sorted with our snorkeling gear and fins before jumping on board the boat.
+Our snorkeling tour began at 8:30 am when we met with our boat and tour guide at Toyapakeh Bay.
+Our guide sorted us all out with some snorkeling gear and fins before jumping on board the boat.

-We cruised through crystal clear waters towards Nusa Penida Manta Point.
-Within seconds of arriving, our snorkeling guide starting yelling out “manta, manta, manta.”
-We spotted a ray cruising along the surface of the water and we were quick to jump in with mask, snorkel and fins!
+Within seconds of arriving, our snorkeling guide started yelling out “manta, manta, manta.”
+We spotted a manta ray cruising along the surface of the water and we were quick to jump in with mask, snorkel, and fins!

 These majestic creatures are absolutely incredible!
 They glide effortlessly through the ocean and are really friendly to swim with.

-The manta rays at Manta Point Nusa Penida can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realise they are harmless, humble giants.
+The manta rays can be quite intimidating to begin with due to their body size of up to 5 meters, though you will soon realize they are harmless, humble giants.

-I counted roughly 8 to 10 different mantas at Manta Point Nusa Penida on this morning’s snorkeling experience, which is more than usual.
+I counted roughly 8 to 10 different mantas during our snorkeling experience, which is more than usual.
 I think it is safe to say we got very lucky!

-Our guide on the Manta Point Nusa Penida tour was really flexible with our group and was happy to do whatever we requested.
+Our tour guide was really flexible with our group and was happy to do whatever we requested.

-So we snorkeled for at least 2 hours at Nusa Penida Manta Point before making our way around to Crystal Bay on the boat.
-The reef here is super colourful and many species of fish can be seen.
+So we snorkeled for at least 2 hours before making our way around to Crystal Bay on the boat.
+The reef here is super colorful and many species of fish can be seen.